 Every house is distinctive and each client has their own needs – so what follows below is a rough trajectory of the design process for a full renovation or addition.
-Flexibility is an important part of 4/1′s mission – so please call or email for a free consultation.
+Flexibility is an important part of 4/1’s mission – so please reach out for a free consultation.

 Schematic Design: Pencil meets paper during this stage.
 With a good sense of what functions are needed in the final building, we can start envisioning how the spaces fit together, how a roof will cover it, where windows will be.
 Trace paper and multiple ideas get batted around the kitchen table until a vision solidifies.